 The kings of old ruled with absolute authority over their domains—territories carved out by war or treaty.
 That idea also captures the spirit of today’s Internet domains, which allow anyone to claim a cyberspace “territory”—a website—that’s exclusively their own.
 The way to secure that online domain is to simply create a unique name and register it—or to buy an existing domain name from a domain marketplace or private seller.
 That makes it possible to create a website that establishes a user’s online presence for a variety of personal or business reasons.

 Every domain must have a unique name that distinguishes it from all others and points only to a single website.
-That’s why anyone buying and registering a domain name needs to carefully research the desired name to find out if it’s already in use.
-If so, it’s off limits, unless the owner is willing to sell it.
+That’s why anyone buying and registering a domain name needs to carefully research the perfect web address by conducting a domain name search to find out if it’s already in use.
+If so, it’s off-limits, unless the owner is willing to sell it.

 Domain Names and IP Addresses